4GeeksAcademy/master-python-programming-exercises/exercises/113-Swap min and max/README.es.md

- # `115` Unique elements
+ # `113` Intercambia el mínimo y el máximo

 ## 📝 Instructions:

-Given a list of numbers, find and print the elements that appear in it only once.
-Such elements should be printed in the order in which they occur in the original list.
+Given a list of distinct numbers, swap the minimum and the maximum and print the resulting list.

 **Example input**
-4 3 5 2 5 1 3 5
+3 4 5 2 1

-**Example output**
+**aExample output**
-4 2 1
+3 4 1 2 5

 **Teoría**